ingenium21/SDDLPermissionsChanger/README.md

 # SDDLPermissionsChanger
+This script will check all of your services, see if Everyone, Users, Domain Users, or Authenticated users has Change Config, Change Permissions, and Change Ownership rights for the service.
+This can be a security concern because your service would be vulnerable to an elevation-of-privilege attack.
+These permissions enable a designee to change the configuration of the service to include the binary file that is run when the service is started.

 This all began because a client received the following High priority alert from the pen tester.
 # AlertName: SMB Insecurely Configured Service

 # AlertDescription: